serge-web/serge/packages/components/src/local/game-admin/tabs/README.md

 # Planned Route documentation

-This is an example readme file for the 'link' component.
+This is an example readme file for the 'tabs' component.

 ## UI Example